btclayer2/public-resource/README.md

 # Public-Resource

 ## Introduction

-`public-resource` is an open-source project designed to store and share a variety of public resources, including token information, images, symbols, and more.
-This project offers a convenient resource repository for developers and designers, providing easy access and use of these resources.
+`public-resource` is an open source library used to store token information on the bevm network.

 ## Features